 Hybrid dogs are beautiful animals that get some of the best traits of two already impeccable dog breeds.
 Combining the Mini Schnauzer and Mini Pinscher has created a dog whose whole purpose is to watch over the family.
 They love to be the center of attention and prefer to spend as much time with you as possible, whether that be running errands or lying on the couch and watching movies.
 All in all, the Miniature Schnaupin is an adorable and fun dog to welcome into your family.

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- Where does the Miniature Schnaupin come from?
+- What’s the Price of Miniature Schnaupin Puppies?

-- What does the Miniature Schnaupin look like
+- Temperament & Intelligence of the Miniature Schnaupin

 - Things to Know When Owning a Miniature Schnaupin: